General Tom Thumb: Adoption by Barnum

 Phineas T. Barnum heard about Stratton, and after contacting his parents, taught the boy how to sing, dance, mime, and impersonate famous people.
-Barnum also went into business with Stratton's father, who died in 1855.
+Barnum went into business with Stratton's father, who died in 1855.
 Stratton made his first tour of America at the age of five, with routines that included impersonating characters such as Cupid and Napoleon Bonaparte, as well as singing, dancing, and comical banter with another performer who acted as a straight man.
 To market the act, Barnum gave Stratton the name General Tom Thumb, naming him after the popular English fairy tale.
 The tour was a huge success and soon expanded.

 A year later, Barnum took young Stratton on a tour of Europe, making him an international celebrity.
 Along with Barnum, Stratton appeared before Queen Victoria.
-He also met the three-year-old future King Edward VII, at that time the Prince of Wales.
+He met the three-year-old future King Edward VII, at that time the Prince of Wales.
 In 1845, he triumphed at the Théâtre du Vaudeville (France) in the play Le petit Poucet of Dumanoir and Clairville.
 The tour was a huge success, with crowds mobbing him wherever he went.
 After his three-year tour in Europe, Stratton began his rise to stardom in the United States.
 Stratton's fame grew at an astonishing rate, and his popularity and celebrity surpassed that of any actor within his lifetime.

 On his return home from his second tour in 1847, aboard the SS Cambria, he attracted the attention of the explorer John Palliser who "was not a little surprised, on entering the state-cabin, to hear the most unnatural shrill little pipe exclaiming, 'Waiter! bring me a Welsh rabbit'."
 During the voyage, General Tom Thumb contributed to a collection for the relief of famine victims in Ireland.